sonntagsgesicht/businessdate/HOWTO.rst

    BusinessPeriod('3B')

-The :class:`BusinessPeriod` constructor understands even negative inputs.
+The |BusinessPeriod| constructor understands even negative inputs.
 Please note the behavior of the preceding sign!

 .. paste this into python console to generate code block contents